sfomuseum/go-www-geotag/README.md

 ![](docs/images/geotag-simple.png)

+A web application, written in Go, for geotagging images.

 ## Important

 This is work in progress, including the documentation.
 In the meantime please have a look at the [Geotagging at SFO Museum](https://millsfield.sfomuseum.org/blog/tags/geotagging) series of blog posts.